-This brings with it a number of premium capabilities such as restoring the entire drive back to any point in the past 30 days, Ransomeware detection (again back 30 days), password protection on shared files, expiration dates on shared links, offline folders on mobile devices, and ten times the allowed amount of content that can be shared each day.
+This brings with it a number of extras such as restoring the entire drive back to any point in the past 30 days, ransomware detection, password protection on shared files, expiration dates on shared links, offline folders on mobile devices, and ten times the allowed amount of content that can be shared each day.

-Bottom Line: If you already use Office, or want to, then OneDrive is the obvious choice.
+Bottom Line: If you already use Windows 10 and Microsoft Office, or plan to, then OneDrive is the obvious choice for storage.

 - 10GB free storage

 - One-off lifetime payment option

 - 256-bit AES encryption for all files